elab/jgit-buildnumber/README.md

 repositoryDirectory                                          | <a name="repositoryDirectory"/>Directory to start searching Git root from, should contain `.git` directory or be a subdirectory of such directory.
 Default: project directory (Maven: `${project.basedir}`, Ant: `${basedir}`, Gradle: `projectDir`). runOnlyAtExecutionRoot                                       | <a name="runOnlyAtExecutionRoot"/>Setting this parameter to `false` allows to re-read metadata from Git repo in every submodule of a Maven multi-module project, not only in the root one.
 Has no effect for Ant or Gradle.
 Default: `true`. skip                                                         | <a name="skip"/>Setting this parameter to `true` will skip extraction of Git metadata and creation of buildNumber.
-Default: `false`. verbose                                                      | <a name="verbose"/>Print more information during build (e.g. parameters, all extracted properties, execution times).
+Default: `false`. verbose                                                      | <a name="verbose"/>Print more information during build (parameters, all extracted properties, changes that caused dirty status, execution times, etc).
 Default: `false`.

 Working with parameters is very similar in all build tools.
 See examples in sections for [Maven](#usage-in-maven), [Ant](#usage-in-ant), [Gradle](#usage-in-gradle).